syamfarh/tp/docs/DeveloperGuide.md

 ### Sorting contact list

 1. Sorting contact list by NAME or APPOINTMENT_DATE prefix in ascending order

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 The default order of contact list is by APPOINTMENT_DATE prefix.
    2. Test case: `sort n/` <br>
       Expected: The contact list is ordered by alphabetical order of the NAME prefix.
 Details of the number of contacts listed is shown in the result box.

-### Saving data

-1. Dealing with missing/corrupted data files
-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

 ## **Appendix G: Future Implementations**

 * Contacts list are only allowed to be sorted in ascending order for NAME and APPOINTMENT_DATE prefix only.
 We plan to allow users to sort by descending order in the future as well.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 We plan to allow tags to be added of the existing tags or remove the tags individually.
+* An additional function to archive contacts rather than delete them.
+Financial Advisors might want to hold on to contacts of old clients even after a termination of service as the clients may return or refer other clients.
+* Ability to store multiple appointment dates for individual clients and an additional window that displays the appointments of these clients.

 ## **Appendix H: Effort**